Corner Gas: The Movie: Plot

 Fitzy later returns with a plan to allow Wullerton to annex Dog River, which proves unpopular.
 Brent and Lacey then rally the town to prepare for the "Quaintest Town in Canada" contest judge, Tina Fuller, to enter Dog River, but a series of mishaps creates the appearance of a riot in the middle of town.
 Everyone then gathers at The Ruby, where Lacey encourages everyone to financially support Brent, but Brent declines their aid due to the judgment against him.
 Tina sympathizes with the town's predicament and writes an article to garner public support for Dog River.
 The media attention forces Coff-Nuts to drop the lawsuit.
 Between the proceeds from Wanda's casino, Karen's tickets, and a fundraising drive by residents of Wullerton, the town is saved.
 Catastrophe averted, Lacey and Brent kiss, shocking everyone at The Ruby.
 Oscar encourages Brent to ask Lacey out, but they reveal that they have been dating for two years.
-Emma rejoices at the prospect of grandchildren but is distraught when Brent explains that he and Lacey have decided against having children.
+Emma rejoices at the prospect of grandchildren but is dismayed when Lacey and Brent reveal that they have decided against having children.